yegor256/blog/_posts/2014/oct/2014-10-29-how-much-do-you-cost.md

 you work from nine till five, for food, **without passion**.
 Actually, nobody manifests it that way.
-Instead, I often hear something like "my company doesn't pay me for open source contribution and at home I want to spend time with my family".
+Instead, I often hear something like "my company doesn't pay me for open source contribution and at home I want to spend time with my family."
 In modern software development, most of the code we're working with is open source&mdash;libraries, frameworks, tools, instruments, etc. Almost everything you're using in your commercial projects is open source.
 By paying your salary your employer does already invest in open source products,